Blood-borne pathogens are pathogenic microorganisms such as the Hepatitis B Virus (HBV) and the Human Immunodeficiency

 from a campus phone or 360.442.2911 from any phone to pick up the properly contained

-- If exposed to a blood borne pathogen, complete an LCC Accident Report available on the Human Resources page in the Faculty-Staff website and send it to
+- If exposed to a blood borne pathogen, Submit an Accident Report.This form is also available on the Human Resources page in the Faculty-Staff website.

-Human Resources immediately.
-Be sure to visit your health care provider within 24
+Be sure to visit your health care provider within 24 hours.

 Lower Columbia College's Blood-Borne Pathogen Exposure Control Plan available at